Narayan Sadoba Kajrolkar

-Narayan, who was born in the SC community, was a member of the first Backward Classes Commission of 1953, representing the Scheduled Caste communities.
+Narayan, who was born in the Chamar caste, was a member of the first Backward Classes Commission of 1953, representing the Scheduled Caste communities.
 He was also a member of the Dalit Varga Sangha, an organisation of the people of backward classes and served as the secretary of the committee when they decided to celebrate the birthday of Jagjivan Ram on 5 April 1953.
 The Government of India awarded him the third highest civilian honour of the Padma Bhushan, in 1970, for his contributions to society.

-Kajrolkar criticized Ambedkar, saying that he is biased enough to spend funds on his own caste, the Mahar, instead of dividing the funds equally among others such as the Chambars and the Mangs.
+He died in 1983.